gulfiliz/gulfiliz.github.io/_posts/2025-03-02-quantum-chromodynamics.md

 that separating them completely requires infinite energy.

-This is not a metaphor.
-This is not an approximation.
+This is not a metaphor, and not an approximation!

 If you try to pull a quark out of a proton, the energy you put in